 The selections performed varied from Renaissance to Contemporary, with songs by John Sheppard, Jan Sweelinck, Giovanni Gastoldi, Alice Parker, Ivo Antognini (who discovered the group on youtube and contacted Copeland), Eric Whitacre, Matthew Brown and with jazz pieces by Brown and Greg Jaspere.
 There were piano accompaniments for a few works.

 At a concert such as this, “the singing’s the thing.”
 Hearing the vocal line separations and both consonant and dissonant melding harmonies, the swelling and diminishing sounds and variety of short selections is what it is all about.
 But I must add that when music by masters is also performed, thrills happen.

-Reviews for our newest CD, The Passing of the Year:
+Reviews of Antioch’s CD, The Passing of the Year:

 “The excellent choir ACE under Joshua Copeland… Excellent performances…”

 “The Antioch Chamber Ensemble… sing with an unaffected verve and tight ensemble unity that many other groups can only envy… the program as a whole is very satisfying… Jonathan Dove’s The Passing of the Year…is a fine cycle of no little invention and dramatic effect… the ACE brings a lot of energy and drive, not to mention subtlety and substance to all of this music, captured in great sound during the festival… Bravo to all concerned.”